devadalberto/homelab_gitops/README.md

 ## Troubleshooting: PostgreSQL install timeouts

-If the database stack fails to finish installing (for example, the `make db` target or `scripts/uranus_homelab.sh` exits while waiting for PostgreSQL), gather the same diagnostics the automation prints so you can identify the blocker:
+If the database stack fails to finish installing (for example, the `make db` target or `scripts/uranus_homelab.sh` exits while waiting for PostgreSQL), gather the same diagnostics the automation prints so you can identify the blocker.
+Need to reach the host from afar before collecting data?
+Establish the tunnel described in [WireGuard Remote Access (Host-Only)](#wireguard-remote-access-host-only) first.

 ```bash
 helm status postgresql -n databases